thanders/thanders.github.io/README.md

 Below are some of the projects I am currently working on:

 <b>Web Applications</b>
-- [Online travel agency](https://github.com/thanders/BookingPlatform) - A generic booking platform with multi-partner booking capability
+- [Online travel agency](https://github.com/thanders/BookingPlatform) - A generic booking platform with multi-partner booking capability.
+Implemented with Java Spring-Boot.

 - [Hotel room reservation system](https://thanders.github.io/HotelWebApplication/) - A hotel room reservation system for a fictional hotel.
 Implemented in Java using JSP.
-HTML/CSS and Mysql database included.

 <b>Java</b>:
 - [SilverScreen](https://thanders.github.io/silverScreen/) - a Java application with a JavaFX GUI for obtaining a list of the latest movie releases